 In Pakistan there is one child with cleft lip and palate for every 500 births.
-With more than six million births in 2019, that’s around 12,000 new “cases” per year.
-Only about half of the children are operated on.
+With more than five million births in 2019, that’s around 10,000 new “cases” per year.
+Only about half of the children receive surgery.
 There are some plastic surgeons in Pakistan, but only a few operate cleft lip and palate.
 Most of them lack the know-how.
 In addition, the treatment of a child from a poor background is not very lucrative.
 The children then often are not accepted at the public hospitals.

 We have been active in Pakistan since 2013.
 After a few years of development, we were able to make a big step forward in 2016 through a cooperation with Prof. Dr. Muhammad Ashraf Ganatra and the Al-Mustafa Welfare Society.
 The Al-Mustafa Welfare Society is one of the most renowned non-profit organizations in Pakistan.
 Since 1983, the society has been committed to providing low-income people with access to health care and education.
 The non-profit organization runs schools and various medical facilities.
 One of them is the Al-Mustafa Medical Center in Karachi.

 In 2007, the organization initiated a cleft aid program under the direction of plastic surgeon Prof. Muhammad Ashraf Ganatra, who has extensive experience in treating children with cleft lip and palate.
 Prof. Ganatra operates up to 100 patients a month in and outside of Karachi.
 Dr. Ulrike Lamlé oversees our project on a voluntary basis.